harryle95/DrivingLicense/question_bank.md

 - Better at anticipating hazards - supervising drivers will not have to point things out as often
 - Rely less and less on suggestions from supervising driver

-### What can increase the risk of crashing or seriously hurt for drivers?
+### What can increase the risk of crashing or seriously hurt for drivers (8 points)?

 ___
 - Driving under influence of alcohol or drugs.